 Alexa, what does my day look like?

-Alexa is a great personal organiser and assistant, but to really get in control of your day, you need to add your calendars.
+Alexa is a great personal organizer and assistant, but to really get in control of your day, you need to add your calendars.
 Alexa works with Google, Apple and Microsoft (Outlook/Hotmail) calendars, so compatibility shouldn’t be an issue.

+You can just ask Alexa how your day or week looks, or what appointments you have.
 To get to that point though, you’re going to need to do some setting up your calendars with your Amazon Alexa account.

 How to add your calendar to Alexa

-4. Choose your calendar service.
+- Choose your calendar

 Boom, you’re all set up.
 Alexa will now be able to read you your calendar appointments and create new events for you in the calendar you chose.